-Please restrict your order to ten bags maximum
+Please restrict your order to three bags maximum

-Hoof stock (giraffe, zebra, elephant, bison, antelope, llama and rhino) manure, and bedding straw is collected from the Auckland and Wellington zoo’s and shredded, then put into piles before being covered with black plastic so that it heats to high temperatures.
+Hoof stock (giraffe, zebra, elephant, antelope and rhino) manure, and bedding straw is collected from the Auckland and Wellington zoo’s and shredded, then put into piles before being covered with black plastic so that it heats to high temperatures.

 This hot method of composting kills diseases and most weeds though, more often than not, the weeds that do come up are edible and, at times, useful.
 You might find clover seedlings in the compost.
 Clover is not a harmful weed, in fact it’s nitrogen fixing, promotes bees and helps with pollination, protects the soil and keeps moisture in.
 It can be removed easily with a hoe and will not regrow once its roots are disturbed, and left on the surface will compost down and feed the soil.